GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

   - **Amortization** - Payment schedule with interactive charts
   - **Investment Analysis** - ROI, cash flow, cap rate (if enabled)

+## NEW: Currency Formatting Requirements

+### Real-Time Currency Formatting
+- **ALL money input fields** must display values with commas as the user types
+- **CurrencyInput component** must be used for all monetary inputs
+- **Format**: Numbers should be formatted with commas for thousands (e.g., 1,000,000)
+- **Prefix**: Dollar sign ($) should be shown as a prefix
+- **Suffix**: Percentage (%) should be shown as a suffix where appropriate
+- **Parsing**: Component must handle removing commas and converting to numbers for calculations
+- **Validation**: Only numeric input should be allowed
+- **Accessibility**: Full keyboard support including arrow keys, backspace, delete
+- **Responsive**: Works on all screen sizes and devices

+### CurrencyInput Features
+- Real-time formatting as user types
+- Support for prefix and suffix
+- Support for placeholder text
+- Support for disabled and readonly states
+- Support for min/max constraints
+- Proper focus and blur handling
+- Keyboard navigation support
+- Consistent styling with other form elements

+## NEW: Dynamic Closing Costs Requirements

+### Automatic Calculation
+- **Land transfer tax** must be automatically calculated based on:
+  - Property price
+  - Province (Ontario vs BC)
+  - City (Toronto vs Vancouver)
+- **Municipal tax** (Toronto only) must be automatically calculated
+- **First-time buyer rebate** must be automatically applied when eligible
+- **Readonly fields**: Tax fields that are automatically calculated should be readonly
+- **Visual distinction**: Readonly fields should have a different background color
+- **Explanatory text**: Small helper text should explain automatic calculations

+### Closing Costs Dependencies
+- **Property price changes** must trigger recalculation of land transfer tax
+- **Location changes** must trigger recalculation of applicable taxes
+- **First-time buyer status** must trigger recalculation of rebates
+- **Automatic updates**: Changes to dependent fields must happen in real-time
+- **Manual overrides**: Non-dependent fields remain editable

+### Closing Costs UI Requirements
+- **Readonly styling**: Gray background for auto-calculated fields
+- **Helper text**: Explain which fields are automatically calculated
+- **Total calculation**: Show running total of all closing costs
+- **Visual feedback**: Clearly indicate which fields are dependent on mortgage details

 ## NEW: Optional Sections System

 ### Two Optional Sections